kylefox1/Quartz-Test/content/Garden-1/Article_Ideas-2021_0925-V0.1.md

 	1. prepare people for alternative internet or industry 4.0 or moving towards GTC?
 		1. same format as courses?
 		2. Philosopher's journey?
+39. **Use blockchain to incentivize connecting schemas of knowledge graphs via category theory**